WaseemCloud/AWS-Tic-Tac-Toe-AI-Game-on-Management-Console-/README.md

 ![Screen Shot 2024-03-17 at 4 21 52 PM](https://github.com/WaseemCloud/Tic-Tac-Toe-AI-Game-on-AWS-Management-Console-/assets/157589909/8ca093f5-1d09-4705-87e8-51d6eb87145e)

 Now, your API should be ready to be invoked from your front-end app using the following Invoke link.
-Make sure you copy it somewhere save, becaue you will need to update your Javascript code with it:
+Make sure you copy it somewhere safe, becaue you will need to update your Javascript code with it:

 ![Screen Shot 2024-03-17 at 4 24 01 PM](https://github.com/WaseemCloud/Tic-Tac-Toe-AI-Game-on-AWS-Management-Console-/assets/157589909/eece6f32-0cd4-411d-b814-a1795c74b861)